 Accordingly, two types of employer enterprise deaths can be distinguished: On the one hand, the death of an employer enterprise that had at the time of its cessation at least 1 employee.
 And on the other hand, “exit by decline”, i.e. an active enterprise that last had employees during the reference year (irrespective whether it continued its activity without employees) and that for two years (to exclude reactivation).

 An employer enterprise is considered to have survived if it is economically active (in terms of employment) in its year of birth and in subsequent years.
 An employer enterprise is also considered to have survived if a legal unit of the enterprise ceases its activity but the production factors are taken over by a new legal unit set up specifically for this purpose.

 The number of employed persons corresponds to the total number of persons working for the observation unit (self-employed persons and employees).

-Employment business demography statistics are shown by economic activity, legal form, employee size class, provinces, gender (sole proprietorships only) and turnover tax classes.
+Employment business demography statistics are shown by economic activity, legal form, employee size class, provinces and gender (sole proprietorships only).

 Economic activities (in accordance with NACE Rev.2):